Linearly Bounded Conjugator Property for Mapping Class Groups: Introduction

 \subsection{Idea of the proof of \thmref{introthmLBC}}

-The proof of \thmref{introthmLBC} is broken up into three arguments, following the classification of mapping classes into pseudo-Anosov, reducible, and finite order.
-The case of pseudo-Anosovs was settled by Masur-Minsky in \cite{MM2}, using the machinery of hierarchies developed in the same paper.
+The proof of \thmref{introthmLBC} is broken up into three arguments, following the classification of the elements of \mcg into pseudo-Anosov, reducible, and finite order.
+The case of the pseudo-Anosov elements was settled by Masur-Minsky in \cite{MM00}, using the machinery of hierarchies developed in the same paper.
 This paper resolves the other two cases.

-Surprisingly, it turns out that the most delicate case involves the finite order elements of \mcg.
-In many ways, pseudo-Anosov mapping classes can be viewed as the ``hyperbolic'' elements of \mcg, whereas the finite order mapping classes are the ``elliptic'' ones.
-The methods that Masur and Minsky developed are suited for elements that behave more hyperbolically, and thus are not effective for finite order mapping classes.
+Surprisingly, it turns out the most delicate case involves the finite order elements of \mcg.
+In many ways, pseudo-Anosov elements of \mcg can be viewed as the ``hyperbolic'' elements of \mcg, whereas the finite order elements are the ``elliptic'' ones.
+The methods that Masur and Minsky developed are suited for elements which behave more hyperbolically, and thus are not effective for the finite order elements.
 Our main contribution is the development of new tools for the study of finite order mapping classes.
 Just as in the case of pseudo-Anosov mapping classes, we rely heavily on the machinery of hierarchies, which we need to extend so it is more suited to deal with the elliptic geometry.

 We briefly explain how hierarchies are related to words in \mcg.
 A natural model space for \mcg is the marking graph \mg of \s.
-A marking $\mu_0 \in \mg$ is a collection of curves on $\s$ satisfying certain technical conditions.
-Given an element $f \in \mcg$, the image of $\mu_0$ under $f$ determines $f$ up to finitely many choices.
-Paths from $\mu_0$ to $f\mu_0$ are naturally associated to words representing $f$.
-Even though $\mg$ (or any other model space) is not hyperbolic or $\cat(0)$, there is a coarsely well-defined projection map $\mg$ to an infinite product of hyperbolic spaces.
-These hyperbolic spaces are the curve complexes of essential subsurfaces (including annuli) of \s \cite{MM1}.
-The projection of $\mu_0$ and $f\mu_0$ to each curve complex gives rise a family of paths in curve complexes.
-Hierarchies organize these paths to become preferred quasi-geodesics in \mg \cite{MM2}.
+A marking $\mu_B \in \mg$ is a collection of curves on $\s$ satisfying certain technical conditions (see \secref{secBackground} for a precise definition).
+Given an element $f \in \mcg$, the image of $\mu_B$ under $f$ determines $f$ up to finitely many choices.
+Being a model space, paths from $\mu_B$ to $f\mu_B$ in \mg are naturally associated to words representing $f$, and the distance between $\mu_B$ and $f\mu_B$ is comparable to the word length of $f$ (fixing a generating set for \mcg).
+Thus to understand the word length of $f$ is the same as understanding efficient paths from $\mu_B$ to $f\mu_B$.